Scottsdale drought situation FAQs

 What are the water sources for the City of Scottsdale?

 Scottsdale’s water portfolio is comprised of three water supplies: the Colorado River through the Central Arizona Project (CAP), Salt and Verde river water delivered through Salt River Project (SRP) and groundwater.
 CAP and SRP surface water comprises about 88% of the water the City delivers to its customers, while the remaining 12% is groundwater.
 The City also has a robust supply of reclaimed water or highly treated wastewater, used for landscape watering, thus saving the drinking water supply.

 Are water use restrictions in place in Scottsdale?

 No. Scottsdale does not have water use restrictions at this time.
 In accordance with the Drought Plan (the Plan) approved by Council in February 2015, the City will not impose water use restrictions until Stage 2, Moderate Water Shortage, is reached.

 What has Scottsdale done to prepare for dry conditions?

-Since golf courses use a lot of water, Scottsdale has developed strategies to minimize the impact they have on our water supplies.
-Scottsdale reclaims wastewater at the Water Campus, treating the water to irrigation standards.
-Golf courses pay all the costs to receive this reclaimed water for irrigation through the Reclaimed Water Delivery System (RWDS), which is the largest reclaimed water reuse system in the Valley.
+Scottsdale has developed strategies to minimize the impact golf courses have on our drinking water supplies.
+The City treats almost 100% of its wastewater at the Water Campus and treats it to irrigation standards.
+Golf courses pay the associated costs to receive this reclaimed water for irrigation through the Reclaimed Water Delivery System (RWDS), which is the largest reclaimed water delivery system in the Valley.